Plan volumes in Azure Stack HCI

 Mirroring is faster than any other resiliency type.
 We use mirroring for nearly all our performance examples.

 Workloads that write infrequently, such as data warehouses or "cold" storage, should run on volumes that use dual parity to maximize storage efficiency.
 Certain other workloads, such as traditional file servers, virtual desktop infrastructure (VDI), or others that don't create lots of fast-drifting random IO traffic and/or don't require the best performance may also use dual parity, at your discretion.
 Parity inevitably increases CPU utilization and IO latency, particularly on writes, compared to mirroring.

 When data is written in bulk

-Workloads that write in large, sequential passes, such as archival or backup targets, have another option that is new in Windows Server 2016: one volume can mix mirroring and dual parity.
+Workloads that write in large, sequential passes, such as archival or backup targets, have another option: one volume can mix mirroring and dual parity.
 Writes land first in the mirrored portion and are gradually moved into the parity portion later.
 This accelerates ingestion and reduces resource utilization when large writes arrive by allowing the compute-intensive parity encoding to happen over a longer time.
 When sizing the portions, consider that the quantity of writes that happen at once (such as one daily backup) should comfortably fit in the mirror portion.
 For example, if you ingest 100 GB once daily, consider using mirroring for 150 GB to 200 GB, and dual parity for the rest.